MercyAcademy/mercy/rename-pictures/README.md

    a text editor, like the TextEdit app.
 Or you can download the text file from https://raw.githubusercontent.com/MercyAcademy/mercy/master/rename-pictures/rename-pictures.py).
-   * The easiest method is to select File-->Save As in your web browser to save the file as `rename-pictures.py` on your Desktop.
+   * The easiest method is to select File-->Save Page As in your web browser to save the file as `rename-pictures.py` on your Desktop.
 1. Open the Terminal app.
 1. At the Terminal prompt, run this command: